jpb0042/Delta-PubSub-Jupyter-Practice/README.md

 Mac: [Install instructions](https://docs.docker.com/desktop/install/mac-install/)

 2. **GCP (Google Cloud Platform)**
 A GCP project and service account with a pub/sub topic is required for this notebook.
-The `.json` file associated with the service account is used to publish messages to pub/sub.
+The `.json` file associated with the service account is used to read messages from pub/sub.

 ### Running the container